Magnolia’s Historical Roots

 Magnolia School is Born

-During this year, the Manresa Retreat moved to its present location in Convent, Louisiana.
+The Jesuits, who were operating a retreat house in Whitehall, decided in 1935 to move Manresa Retreat House to its present location in Convent, Louisiana.
 Dr. Bloom heard that this property was for sale, and thus Magnolia School was born.
 Forming a nonprofit corporation, without capital stock, the Board of Governors created the Magnolia School- existing only on private donations and monies received from the tuition of its students.

 During the early years, the school operated with Whitehall and a few frame buildings.
 In 1960, brick dormitories stared to sprout up on the campus: Reiss Cottage and Stern Cottage.
 Bloom Hall, named after the founder, served as the cafeteria and auditorium.
 Soon after, Karen and Schwegmann Cottages were added.